Manuel Domínguez (politician): Early life and career

-Manuel Domínguez was born on June 5th 1868, in Pilar, a town on the shore of the Paraguay River.
+Manuel Domínguez was born on June 5, 1868, in Pilar, a town on the shore of the Paraguay River.
 His father, Matias Goiburú, was an officer in the Paraguayan Army, and when Manuel was born the Siege of Humaitá, perhaps the most important battle of the Paraguayan War, raged on nearby.
 As a youth, he received a grant to study in the prestigious Colegio Nacional de la Capital in Asunción, Paraguay's capital.
 As a teenage student, he started working for a newspaper, La Democracia.

 Later on, he would study law while maintaining his duties as a journalist; even after he finished his studies and became a professor, he still was an active contributor to the press.
 He had a large career in education - he was director of the Colegio Nacional, taught constitutional law in the Universidad Nacional de Asunción's law school and was said University's dean between July 1901 and January 1902.
 At some point in his life, he was also director for the National Archives in Asunción.
 Regarding his periodistic career, he would write for El Progreso in the 1890s, a pro-Juan Bautista Egusquiza paper, and from 1900 onwards at La Prensa and several magazines, something which he did until his death in 1935.
 As a lawyer, he defended José Segundo Decoud in a trial regarding a letter Decoud purportedly would have sent to Argentinian authorities asking for Paraguay's annexation to that country in the aftermath of the Triple Alliance War; the quality of Domínguez's defense is a subject of controversy.

 Trajectory as a politician

 He was elected national deputy in the 1890s, and vice president in late 1902, as Juan Antonio Escurra's running mate.
-Between January and November of 1902 he was also Minister of Foreign Affairs; his contributions to Paraguayan foreign policy and relations are some of his most significant to the country's history.
+Between January and November 1902 he was also Minister of Foreign Affairs; his contributions to Paraguayan foreign policy and relations are some of his most significant to the country's history.
 Besides opening several permanent diplomatic stations in foreign countries during his term as minister, later on (up to the 1911 Civil War) he was Paraguay's main negotiator with Bolivia regarding the Chaco border issue, and also did archival work, looking for documents to support Paraguay's stance on this matter.
 For this role, he earned the moniker "lawyer for the nation".